 The first train: Charleston, SC to Wilson, NC

-The Palmetto was the first train of this adventure; from Charleston, S.C. to Wilson N.C., I went north to go south.
-Last year, you might remember I rode the Palmetto from Philadelphia, PA, to Charleston, SC., and like then, I used business class.
+The Palmetto was the first train of this adventure; from Charleston, S.C. to Wilson, N.C., I went north to go south.
+Last year, I rode the Palmetto from Philadelphia, PA, to Charleston, SC.
+Like then, I used business class.

 The ride was pleasant but for a gaggle of gals who also boarded in Charleston.
 There were a little louder than I would appreciate, but it worked out.